xmos/lib_sw_pll/doc/rst/sw_pll.rst

 SDM Based PLL API
 .................

 All SDM API items are function calls.
-The SDM API requires a dedicated logical core to perform the SDM calculation and it is expected that the user provide the fork (par) and call the SDM in a loop.
-A typical idiom is to have it running in a loop with a timing barrier (either 1 us or 2 us depending on profile used) and a non-blocking channel poll which allows new DCO control values to be received periodically.
+The SDM API requires a dedicated logical core to perform the SDM calculation and register write and it is expected that the user provide the fork (par) and call to the SDM.
+A typical design idiom is to have it running in a loop with a timing barrier (either 1 us or 2 us depending on profile used) and a non-blocking channel poll which allows new DCO control values to be received as needed.
 The SDM calculation and register write takes 45 instruction cycles and so with the overheads of the timing barrier and the non-blocking channel receive poll, a minimum 60 MHz logical core should be set aside for the SDM task.

 The control part of the SDM SW PLL takes 75 instruction cycles when active and a few 10 s of cycles when inactive so you will need to budget around 1 MIPS for this.